 ii) Unsecured foreign currency term loan includes term loans from Landes Bank for purchase of plant equipment of Rs.
-42.47 crores (March 31,2018: Rs.
-53.55 crores) carrying interest at EURIBOR plus five hundred basis points, repayable in 32 structured quarterly instalments from December 2014.
+42.85 crores (March 31,2019: Rs.
+42.47 crores) carrying interest at EURIBOR plus five hundred basis points, repayable in 32 structured quarterly instalments from December 2014.
+These loans have been rescheduled from July 01, 2020 and extended by three quarters and now again extended by two quarter till December 2023.
 These loans are supported by corporate guarantee given by the holding company, Suzlon Energy Limited.